jackyang25/agentic-system-with-distributed-mcp-servers/README.md

 The challenge:
 "By the age of 30, only about 42 percent of millennials owned a home.
 That compares to 48 percent of Generation X and 51 percent of Baby Boomers."
 Many first-time buyers face high costs, debt, and a maze of programs.
-This project helps check a basic budget, find affordable neighborhoods, and surface relevant assistance programs.
+This project helps check a budget, find affordable neighborhoods, and surface relevant assistance programs.

 Quick Start:
 1) Create a .env file.
 See "Environment variables (.env)" below.